aws-samples/amazon-kinesis-video-streams-serverless-surveillance-platform/README.md

-# Serverless Surveillance Camera Platform
+# Amazon Kinesis Video Streams serverless surveillance platform

 You can find the related blogpost to this repository here:
 [Design considerations for cost-effective video surveillance platforms with AWS IoT for Smart Homes](https://aws.amazon.com/blogs/iot/design-considerations-for-cost-effective-video-surveillance-platforms-with-aws-iot-for-smart-homes/)